UX Design vs. Graphic Design: Choosing the Right Career Path

 Type and focus of design

-Graphic designers design visual elements.
-UX designers design interactions.
-The former might involve a specialized set of design-related skills, like color theory, typography, and computer-aided design.
-The latter involves a multidisciplinary set of skills that includes design, user research, information architecture, wireframing, and prototyping.
+Graphic designers design visual elements, while UX designers design interactions.
+The former might involve a specialized set of design-related skills, like color theory, typography, and computer-aided design, while the latter involves a multidisciplinary set of skills that includes design, user research, information architecture, wireframing, and prototyping.

-Graphic designers use visual elements to communicate a brand message.
-Therefore, their focus will often be on staying true to their brand identity.
+Graphic designers use visual elements to communicate a brand message, so they often focus on staying true to their brand identity.
 UX designers advocate for the user, making sure a product meets user needs in a way that is accessible, intuitive, and enjoyable.

-With such different focuses, UX and graphic designers often spend their time on different elements of the product development process.
+With such different focuses, UX and graphic designers often focus on different elements of the product development process.

 Day-to-day tasks for a graphic designer might include: